ibireme/yyjson/doc/API.md

 // object size), or 0 if the value does not contain length data. size_t yyjson_get_len(const yyjson_val *val);

-// Returns whether the value is equals to a string.
+// Returns whether the value is equal to a string.
-// Returns false if input is NULL or `val` is not string. bool yyjson_equals_str(const yyjson_val *val, const char *str);
+// Returns false if `val` is NULL or is not string. bool yyjson_equals_str(const yyjson_val *val, const char *str);
 bool yyjson_equals_strn(const yyjson_val *val, const char *str, size_t len);
 ```